-In the event that these assumptions are not valid for the required deployment, you can still configure SIP Server for integration with OpenScape Voice; however, you might have to modify the configuration that is described in this chapter.
+In the event that these assumptions are not valid for the required deployment, you can still configure SIP Server for integration with OpenScape Voice; however, you might have to modify the configuration that is described in this topic.

-To configure multiple instances of SIP Server to work with OpenScape Voice, create a unique Numbering Plan for each SIP Server and each group of agents that is associated with it and related switch entities, as described in Table 2 on page 17 For example, to configure two SIP Servers, create two unique SIP Server Numbering Plans, two Agent Numbering Plans, and all related switch entities as required for each Numbering Plan.
+To configure multiple instances of SIP Server to work with OpenScape Voice, create a unique Numbering Plan for each SIP Server and each group of agents that is associated with it and related switch entities, as described in the table: Task Flow?Configuring OpenScape Voice.
+For example, to configure two SIP Servers, create two unique SIP Server Numbering Plans, two Agent Numbering Plans, and all related switch entities as required for each Numbering Plan.